 Set up public folders in a new organization

-Summary: Learn how to get public folders configured and running in Exchange 2016 for a new organization or in an organization that has never previously had public folders.
+This topic shows you how to get public folders configured and running in a new organization or in an organization that has never previously had public folders.

 What do you need to know before you begin?